How to attract BEST-IN-INDUSTRY employees to your brand

 We need to keep our customers happy, or someone else will do it for us.

 We need to make each of our customers think they are the most important.

 This is just a short list of mantras CEOs have been drilling into the psyche of employees, dating as far back as to the days of Henry Ford, James Cash Penny, Walt Disney and Ray Kroc.
-However, as the demand for premium employees continues to rise, and as the supply seems to be declining (according to many – especially in manufacturing), these mantras have become more relevant than ever to running a successful business today.
+However, as the demand for premium employees continues to rise, and as the supply seems to be declining (especially in manufacturing), these mantras have become more relevant than ever to running a successful business today.